Prompt Caching

 For Anthropic (direct), Google Vertex (Claude), Azure AI Foundry (Claude), and Databricks (Claude), Anthropic enforces a minimum content length for caching to take effect; shorter prompts accept the

 cache_control is forwarded to the provider unchanged.
-You can also include an optional ttl field (e.g. "5m" or "1h") to control cache duration.For AWS Bedrock, the gateway translates each cache_control block into Bedrock’s native Converse cachePoint format, so your request code stays the same.
+You can also include an optional ttl field (e.g. "5m" or "1h") to control cache duration.For AWS Bedrock, the AI Gateway translates each cache_control block into Bedrock’s native Converse cachePoint format, so your request code stays the same.
 Converse cachePoint markers do not carry a duration, so any ttl you set is ignored on Bedrock chat completions.On the Messages API (

 /messages), Bedrock Claude models are served through the InvokeModel API with the native Anthropic body instead of Converse.
-There, cache_control (and ttl) is forwarded unchanged rather than translated to cachePoint.cache_control hint but are not cached:| Minimum tokens | Models |
+There, cache_control (and ttl) is forwarded unchanged rather than translated to cachePoint.cache_control hint but are not cached:For Amazon Titan and Nova models on Bedrock,

 cache_control on tool definitions is automatically skipped since these models do not support cache points on tools.OpenAI / Azure OpenAI